Standing at the trig point of Whernside

 1. Beginning at the parking area at Ribblehead Viaduct, take one of the obvious and wide stony tracks heading in the direction of the information plaque at the centre of the viaduct arches.
 There are loads of paths that will take you to this point, all of them clear and all of them surfaced.

-7. Turn right here and follow the route marked Whernside 1 and 3/4 miles.
+9. Turn right here and follow the route marked Whernside 1 and 3/4 miles.
 Here, is where your ascent begins.
 You will head through another gate and then begin to climb.
+(During the Summer Season, there is often an ice cream van parked up here.
+So take FULL advantage!)

 The path up to the summit of Whernside